B-Raf proto-oncogene, serine/threonine kinase

 The BRAF gene provides instructions for making a protein that helps transmit chemical signals from outside the cell to the cell's nucleus.
-This protein is part of a signaling pathway known as the RAS/MAPK pathway, which helps control several important cell functions.
+This protein is part of a signaling pathway known as the RAS/MAPK pathway, which controls several important cell functions.
 Specifically, the RAS/MAPK pathway regulates the growth and division (proliferation) of cells, the process by which cells mature to carry out specific functions (differentiation), cell movement (migration), and the self-destruction of cells (apoptosis).
 Chemical signaling through this pathway is essential for normal development before birth.

 The BRAF gene belongs to a class of genes known as oncogenes.
 When mutated, oncogenes have the potential to cause normal cells to become cancerous.

-At least two mutations in the BRAF gene have been found to cause multiple lentigines syndrome (formerly called LEOPARD syndrome).
-This condition is characterized by multiple brown skin spots (lentigines), heart defects, short stature, genital abnormalities, hearing loss, and distinctive facial features.
-These mutations change single amino acids in the BRAF protein.
-One mutation replaces the amino acid threonine with the amino acid proline at position 241 in the BRAF protein (written as Thr241Pro or T241P).
-The other mutation replaces the amino acid leucine with the amino acid phenylalanine at position 245 in the BRAF protein (written as Leu245Phe or L245F).
+At least two mutations in the BRAF gene have been found to cause Noonan syndrome with multiple lentigines (formerly called LEOPARD syndrome).
+This condition is characterized by multiple brown skin spots (lentigines), heart defects, short stature, a sunken or protruding chest, and distinctive facial features.
+The BRAF gene mutations change single amino acids in the BRAF protein: One mutation replaces the amino acid threonine with the amino acid proline at position 241 (written as Thr241Pro or T241P) and the other mutation replaces the amino acid leucine with the amino acid phenylalanine at position 245 (written as Leu245Phe or L245F).

 The BRAF gene mutations, which are found only in the abnormal Langerhans cells, cause the BRAF protein to be continuously active.
 The overactive protein may contribute to the development of Langerhans cell histiocytosis by allowing the Langerhans cells to grow and divide uncontrollably.